 There are many challenges when it comes to recruiting the right talent.
-Approximately 73% of employers are struggling to find relevant candidates.
-Your next step is to make sure each contact center candidate matches your required skill set in the screening process.
+According to The Conference Board, 69 percent of CEOs plan to expand their workforce, but 74 percent said they have problems attracting qualified people..
+Your next step is to ensure each contact center candidate matches your required skill set in the screening process.
 Here are some considerations for hiring future agents:

 - Experience: All applicants must have the core skills you require.
-This includes both technical or soft skills as well as the capacity to learn on the job.
+This includes both technical and soft skills, as well as the capacity to learn on the job.
 You must be able to match the right agents allocated for the appropriate service level and project.

 - Language: Test their language skills during the interview process.
 Don’t simply rely on certifications.

 - Tenure: Check how often they’ve changed jobs in their career.
 Avoid hiring agents who switched jobs within less than one year, on a repeat basis.

 - Attitude: Assess how they have approached difficult challenges in the past and how they were able to resolve them.
 Did they have a positive attitude?
 Soft skills are absolutely critical to sustained high customer satisfaction results.

 Keep in mind that changing demographics require changing the recruiting strategy.
 According to CNBC, an estimated 61 million members of Generation Z are poised to enter the workforce.
 As a result, companies must make the contact center recruitment process a lot more fun and interactive.
 According to HR Executive, Gen Z wants to connect with the company, its culture and its purpose.
 Creating a consistent, memorable brand with stories really resonates with this demographic.
 They want to have a personal connection with the company.